From the epic Mercedes-Benz Museum to Germany’s second largest beer festival, this is my definitive guide to sightseeing in Stuttgart!

 Tickets cost €9 per person and this is definitely one of the best spots for sightseeing in Stuttgart.

-If you’re looking for one of the best views in Stuttgart then head to the top of Württemberg hill.
+If you’re looking for one of the best places to visit in Stuttgart then head to the top of Württemberg hill.

 Perched high upon Württemberg hill overlooking Stuttgart and the Neckar valley is Sepulchral Chapel.
 This is the burial chapel erected by King Wilhelm I as a monument to his beloved wife after her premature death in 1819.